-We have six children and our seventh is due May 2018.
-Our oldest child is ten, and while we have enjoyed our children at all ages, we still want to see them mature.
+We have seven children and our eighth is due December 2019.
+Our oldest child is twelve, and while we have enjoyed our children at all ages, we still want to see them mature.
 When they make decisions that disappoint us, we feel disappointed with their maturity.
 Consider how tragic it would be if children remained immature throughout their lives.

 God Is a Father and He Wants His Children to Mature

-The author of Hebrews rebuked some of his readers who had been following Christ for some time, but had not matured.
-Hebrews 5:12 & 6:1 says:
+The author of Hebrews rebuked some of his readers who had been following Christ for some time, but had not matured:

-Unlike these Hebrew readers, the believers in 2 Thessalonians 1:3–4 had matured significantly:
+Unlike these Hebrew readers, the believers had matured significantly:

-We are bound to thank God always for you, brethren, as it is fitting, because your faith grows exceedingly, and the love of every one of you all abounds toward each other, so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure.
+We are bound to thank God always for you, brethren, as it is fitting, because your faith grows exceedingly, and the love of every one of you all abounds toward each other, so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure.2 Thessalonians 1:3–4

 The word “patience” suggests waiting, which gives the impression trials make people good at standing in line or waiting at stop lights.
 Yes, trials can improve our attitudes when we are forced to wait, but that is a poor understanding of the benefit of patience.
 The Greek word for patience is hypomonē, and it means, “The characteristic of a man who is not swerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trials and sufferings.”